Art exhibitions on display in Las Vegas this week

 ‘Use Other Door’

-Core Contemporary Gallery’s inaugural national juried art exhibition, featuring photography, assemblage, paintings and mixed-media, will open with a reception from 6:30 to 8:30 p.m.
-Friday.
-Core Contemporary, 900 Karen Ave., Suite D222. corecontemporary.com
+Core Contemporary Gallery’s inaugural national juried art exhibition features photography, assemblage, paintings and mixed-media.
+Core Contemporary, 900 Karen Ave., Ste.
+D222. corecontemporary.com

-Paintings and sculptures by Benjamin Schmitt and Benjamin Johnsen are on display in their exhibit “Frozen in Flux.”
-Centennial Hills Library, 6711 N. Buffalo Drive. benjaminschmittart.com; benjohnsen.blogspot.com

 Masters exhibition

 Kristin Ferguson, Rita Maroun and Scott Sturman exhibit artwork in the “Celebrating Life Masters Exhibition.”
 The annual juried art exhibit program features artists who have won three or more awards over the past 18 years.
-The reception will be from 5 to 7 p.m.
-Friday.
 Charleston Heights Arts Center, 800 S. Brush St. artslasvegas.org

 BCAG exhibit